-For additional information regarding the investments of the individual discretely presented component units, refer to their separately issued financial statements.
+For additional information regarding the investments and investment policies of the individual discretely presented component units, refer to their separately issued financial statements.

-Investments reported by the University of \$54,043,000 are invested under contractual agreements on behalf of the discretely presented component units of the University.
+Investments reported by the University of \$52,697 are invested under contractual agreements on behalf of the discretely presented component units of the University.